Prisma

 Complete Resolver

-You can directly create a Resolver from the resolver factory:
+You can create a full resolver directly from the resolver factory:

 // Readonly Resolver